A college dropout – me? The National Merit Scholar, the one who dreamed about higher education?

 Actually, he wasn’t even a professor at the time; it was his first teaching experience after graduating with a doctorate in Philosophy.

 He faced formidable odds.
-This was before the plethora of news programs with self-proclaimed experts whose statements deserved challenge at every turn.
+This was before today’s plethora of news programs with self-proclaimed experts whose statements deserve challenge at every turn.
 Many, if not most, of my fellow students foolishly and vocally didn’t see the need for Logic 101.

-For me, initially it was a requirement to plough through, something I didn’t expect would be challenging.
-Instead, it was the most challenging and rewarding course I took.
-I consciously apply what I learned on a regular basis.
+For me, initially it was a requirement to plough through, rather than something to grab hold of and internalize.
+It turned out I couldn’t wait for the each class and the concepts I would take in.
+Today, I consciously apply what I learned on a regular basis.

 You’d be surprised when you listen how many “experts” seem to forget, or perhaps ignore, logic.